movahedan/turbo-bun/scripts/README.md

 ---

-*This workspace is part of the larger monorepo automation system.
-For more information, see the main repository documentation.*
+*This enhanced scripting system provides a robust foundation for automation, CI/CD, and development workflows.
+For more information, see the individual script files and the main project documentation.*